zopefoundation/z3c.zrtresource/src/z3c/zrtresource/README.txt

 The TALES Expression
 ~~~~~~~~~~~~~~~~~~~~

-What would be a Zope-based templating language without TALES expressions.
+What would be a Zope-based templating language without TALES expressions?
 This
-is particularly useful, if you want create absolute URLs and other dynamic
+is particularly useful, if you want to create absolute URLs and other dynamic
 bits based on the request and the context:

   >>> import zope.interface